quantum-ods/qmlcourse/CONTRIBUTING.md

 ## Translate

 All English version start after block **"О КУРСЕ / ABOUT THE COURSE"** where blocks duplicated from Russian.
-In [`./qmlcourseRU/_static/intro/`](./qmlcourseRU/_static/intro/) you can check how split Russian & English pictures versions.
+Each lectures folders and pictures have `ru/` & `en/` separate folders to split languages versions.

 ## Intellectual property rights